podcamp/Action-HelmChartPublish/README.md

 - Cosign references follow the same hosts and include `<chart>:<version>` tags.
 - The reference `azure/setup-helm@v4` is resolved at runtime; local static analyzers may warn if offline.

-## Migration note (breaking change)
+## Migration notes (breaking changes)

+- Per-target cosign override flags were removed: `enable-cosign-ghcr`, `enable-cosign-dockerhub`, `enable-cosign-attest-ghcr`, `enable-cosign-attest-dockerhub`.
+Use the global `enable-cosign` and `enable-cosign-attest` instead.
-- Cosign keys were removed; keyless (OIDC) is now the only supported mode.
-- Ensure your workflow has `permissions: id-token: write` to enable keyless signing/attestation.
+- Cosign keys were removed previously; keyless (OIDC) is now the only supported mode.
+Ensure your workflow has `permissions: id-token: write`.

-Previous versions also supported a generic "private registry" via inputs like `push-to-private-registry` and `private-registry-*`.
-This has been specialized to DockerHub:
+- Earlier versions also supported a generic "private registry"; this has been specialized to DockerHub.
-- Replace `push-to-private-registry` with `push-to-dockerhub`.
-- Replace `private-registry-username/password` with `dockerhub-username/password`.
-- Replace per-target cosign toggles `*-private` with `*-dockerhub`.
-- Use `dockerhub-namespace` and `dockerhub-path` to target the destination.

 ## Commit messages and Git hook